-- Supranational organizations refer to International Bank for Reconstruction and Development (IBRD), International Finance Corporation (IFC) and Inter-American Development Bank (IADB). - b.
+- a.
+Supranational organizations refer to International Bank for Reconstruction and Development (IBRD), International Finance Corporation (IFC) and Inter-American Development Bank (IADB). - b.
 The purchase is limited to United States dollar denominated senior unsecured unsubordinated obligations issued or unconditionally guaranteed by the supranational organizations listed in 9.3.a. - c.
-Securities shall be rated "Aa3, AA or AA" or higher by Moody's, S&P, or Fitch.
-No rating may be lower than any of the ratings listed in the proceeding sentence.
+Securities shall be rated in a rating category of "Aa3, AA or AA" or its equivalent or better higher-by_Moody's, S&P, or Fitch.
+If rated by more than one organization, nNo rating may be lower than any of the ratings listedthe category described in the proceeding sentence. - d.
+No more than 20% of the portfolio shall be invested in supranational organizations' debt. - e.
+Eligible securities shall not have a remaining term to maturity longer than five years.